 Surveying can be an incredibly powerful way to learn things about your event as well — and good news, you don’t have to leave your bed for that either.
 Use SurveyMonkey or Google Forms to put together a free survey and send it out to your attendees.
 Write questions that are quantifiable and meaningful to the event.
 Oftentimes, people at the events experience them in completely different ways than event staff and marketers do.

 Successfully marketing an event when you’re not local depends on good data.
 The more data you have as a marketer, the more effectively you can make decisions.
 Even though you may not know the colors of the banner or what conditions the bathrooms are in, you can still be a valuable asset to a marketing team in Belarus, all the way from your bedroom in Toledo.

-In many agencies, the prevailing ecommerce philosophy is to throw spaghetti at the wall and see what sticks.
-The problem…
+In many agencies, the prevailing ecommerce services philosophy is to throw spaghetti at the wall…